-I love the beginning of each quarter because I get to start fresh with a new 90 day business plan.
-Crafting a new quarterly plan makes my annual goals seem shiny and new.
+90 day business plans are all the rage and for good reason.
 90 days is short enough that you don’t lose focus but long enough that you can make significant progress toward goals.
 It’s really the perfect amount of time for a plan.

-In this fast-paced world, strategies or tactics that you decided on at the beginning of the year may be outdated 6 months later.
-Breaking down your annual plan into 90 day plans gives you the flexibility you need to achieve your goals.
+In this fast-paced world, strategies or tactics that you decide on at the beginning of the year may be outdated a few months later.
+A better system is to create a very high-level annual plan and save the details for your 90 day plan.
+Breaking your annual plan into 90 day plans gives you the flexibility you need to achieve your goals.

-Here’s the process that I follow when crafting a new action plan.
+Here’s the process that I follow when crafting a new 90 day business plan.

 This post contains affiliate links, which means I receive a small commission if you make a purchase using this link.
 For more information, see my disclosures here.